It all boils down to how we ‘feel’

 2. Providing material to pass the time

-Constructive use of our time (even if it’s only a perception of constructiveness) gives value to our time.
-Reading, socialising, having a coffee and taking a moment can all make a wait feel shorter and more bearable.
+Constructive use of our time (even if it’s only a perception of constructiveness) gives value to our time and perceived wait time, especially when this is short compared with the service time.
+Research suggests reading, socialising with other queuing customers, having a coffee and taking a moment can all make a wait feel shorter and more bearable.

-That’s why many waiting rooms or service areas include magazines, coffee machines, memorabilia and intriguing décor—anything to distract the consumer from skulking into ‘dead time’.
-Estimated waiting times give a consumer the option to action other tasks and return when they are at the top of the list.
+That’s why many waiting rooms or service areas include magazines, self service coffee machines, memorabilia and intriguing décor—anything to distracts the customers waiting from skulking into ‘dead time’.
+Expected wait time in a waiting room give a consumer the option to action other tasks and return when they are at the top of the list - so long as it matches the actual wait time in the waiting line.

 3. Handing out menus before being seated

-It doesn’t even feel like waiting when given a task to perform—especially if it’s backed up with a few drinks at the meet, greet, and start of your socialising.
-By merely integrating part of the process to the waiting period, it practically disappears.
+It doesn’t even feel like waiting when given a task to perform—especially if it’s backed up with a few drinks at the meet, greet, and start of the game simultaneously with your socialising.
+By merely integrating part of the process to the wait times, perceived waiting times practically disappear.

 4. Add value to the wait

-Have you noticed that airports have comfortable, well-spaced seating, with newsstands, shops, cafes, bars, and information centres dotted around?
-All of those added extras are designed to make your waiting room experience more comfortable and distracting—as well as prizing a little extra cash from your pocket!
-Having something to do, and sociably, appreciably shortens the perceived wait.
+Have you noticed that airports have comfortable, well-spaced seating in virtually all locations, with newsstands, shops, cafes, bars, and information centres dotted around?
+All of those added extras are designed to make your waiting room experience more comfortable and distracting, improving your psychology of queuing — as well as prizing a little extra cash from your pocket!
+As far as the psychology of queuing is concerned, having something to do, and sociably, appreciably shortens the perceived wait.

 5. Replace waiting times with other activities

-Have you ever noticed that your airport check-in seems the furthest place possible from the departure gate?
-It feels like bad planning, but it’s actually quite clever.
-The time it takes you to get from one end of the airport to the other is time you aren’t sat moaning about how long it is until it’s time to board — even if you’re the type of traveller to arrive early!.
+Have you ever noticed that your airport check-in seems the furthest place possible from the physical queues at the departure gate?
+It feels like bad planning, but it’s actually quite a clever way to improve the queuing experience.
+The time it takes you to get from one end of the airport to the other is time you aren’t sat moaning about how long it is until it’s time to board — even if you’re the type of traveller to arrive early.
 Now you can see why check-ins and waiting rooms are so specifically placed.
 It’s all added psychology.
 Unoccupied time feels longer than if we’re distracted or if we feel like we’re doing something useful.
 These emotions dominate our desire to leave the queue and get on with something more beneficial..

-The same works for arrivals and baggage claim; walking time replaces waiting time—your luggage is more likely to be ready and waiting if it’s taken longer for you to get there.
+The same works for arrivals and baggage claim; walking time replaces waiting time — your luggage is more likely to be ready and waiting if it’s taken longer for the person behind you to get there, improving your queuing experience - but showing people moving faster through express lanes or just the other line is probably counterproductive for a good queue experience.

 6. Utilise a meet and greet

 Look how much better we ease into a long wait if we’ve been met and told, “I’ll be with you as soon as I’ve dealt with this issue” or “now we have your details, someone will be with you in around 10 minutes.”
-This creates positive memories of a well-managed waiting experience, especially if managed to adhere to your expected appointment time.
+This creates positive memories of a well-managed waiting experience and queue times, especially if managed to adhere to your expected appointment time.
 Again, it’s all part of delivering a preferable customer experience.

-Checking-in before we start the real waiting, or having our order taken so fast food can be prepared while we wait to pay, are all ways of engaging with a consumer to make them feel noticed and included.
+Checking-in before we start the real waiting, or having our order taken so fast food can be prepared while we wait to pay, are all ways of engaging with a consumer to make them feel noticed and included while they are in your queue system.
 There’s far less chance of losing a sale that way, too.

-What can we do about online queuing in our virtual waiting rooms?
+What can we do about online queuing in our own virtual queues and waiting rooms?

-Although many of the practices for our online queuing waits aren’t applicable, the psychology of waiting in line or queuing remains the same.
+Although many of the practices for our online queuing waits aren’t applicable, the psychology of waiting in line or queuing remains the same for an online service interaction.

-Keeping consumers informed and educated throughout their wait, applying a fair system where everyone is treated justly, and providing options and estimates so they can make the most of the downtime, are all ways of easing the anxiety of being in an online queue.
+Keeping consumers informed and educated throughout their wait, applying a fair system with equitable waits where everyone is treated justly, and providing options and estimates so they can make the most of the queue time, are all ways of easing the anxiety of being in an

-If your online queuing system doesn’t take care of your customers the way you want it to—to maintain their online experience while waiting to make their purchase or access your service—isn’t it time it did?
-It could be the difference between hitting the sweet spot of sales figures and losing your customers—and a small fortune.
+If your online queuing system doesn’t take care of your customers the way you want it to — to maintain their online experience while waiting to make their purchase or access your service — isn’t it time to fix what your queue system did?
+It could be the difference between hitting the sweet spot of sales figures or service interaction and losing your customers — and a small fortune.